-- (1) A member of staff or a security officer may confiscate anything in the apparent possession of a student if- - (a) the student apparently has committed, is committing or intends to commit academic misconduct; and - (b) the thing being confiscated appears to indicate that academic misconduct has occurred, is occurring or may occur. - (2) If a student appears to be committing academic misconduct- - (a) the University may refuse to allow the student access to University premises; - (b) a security officer may expel the student from University premises - (3) The staff member or security officer must make a report in writing of any action taken under sub-regulation (1) or (2) and submit the report to the relevant Institute Academic Integrity Officer.
+- (1) A member of staff or a security officer may confiscate anything in the apparent possession of a student if- - (a) the student apparently has committed, is committing or intends to commit academic misconduct; and - (b) the thing being confiscated appears to indicate that academic misconduct has occurred, is occurring or may occur. - (2) If a student appears to be committing academic misconduct- - (a) the University may refuse to allow the student access to University premises; - (b) a security officer may expel the student from University premises - (3) The staff member or security officer must make a report in writing of any action taken under sub-regulation (1) or (2).